Richard Curtis: Personal life

 Curtis lives in Notting Hill and has a country house in Walberswick, Suffolk with broadcaster Emma Freud whom he married in September 2023.
 They have four children, including writer and activist Scarlett.
 He dated Anne Strutt, now Baroness Jenkin of Kennington, before her marriage to Bernard Jenkin, a Member of Parliament (MP).
 Curtis has named characters in his writing Bernard (reputedly after Jenkin).
 It is said he used the Jenkins' wedding as inspiration for Four Weddings and a Funeral.
 He is irreligious.

-Richard Curtis never won an Oscar for his films, but in 2024 he was honored with an honorary Oscar, the Jean Hersholt Humanitarian Award for his achievements.
-The Oscar was presented to him with an infamously hilarious speech by actor Hugh Grant.
+Richard Curtis has never won an Oscar for his films, but in 2024 he was honoured with an honorary Oscar, the Jean Hersholt Humanitarian Award for his achievements.
+The Oscar was presented to him with a speech by actor Hugh Grant.